playsign/fidemo/README.md

 index.html is here at root for running locally and for hosting the app on the web at: http://130.206.81.111/fidemo/

-it runs main.js which is now also at root for now.
+it runs main.js which is also at root for now.